 Teeth which are not required for efficient function of the oral cavity are given 1 point for U/L teeth combined- Incisors, Canines and Premolars

-For the front teeth – Incissors (4 points), Canine (2 points) and Premolars (4 points) on each arch are given 1 point each if the corresponding or opposite teeth are present.
+For each U/L teeth in occlusion you are given 1 point each if the corresponding or opposite teeth are present.
 So you will get 10 points if you have all the Upper and Lower Incisors, all 4 canines and 8 premolars.
 You will not be given 1 point each for any one tooth missing from either upper or lower jaw.

-The 1st Molar, 2nd Molar and 3rd Molars are given 2 points each if they are in correct occlusion with the opposing mandibular teeth.
+The 1st Molar, 2nd Molar and 3rd Molars are given 2 points each if they are in correct occlusion (touching each other and able to chew with them) with the opposing teeth.

 If the 3rd Molar is either impacted (partially erupted) or not well developed it is given 1 point